We’re going to look at the best Breville juicers available in the market.

 My biggest issue with a centrifugal juicer is the short shelf life of juice it extracts.

-Since these machines utilize blades that spin several thousand rpm, it creates a lot of heat that oxidize juice.
+Since these machines utilize blades that spin several thousand rpm, it creates a lot of heat that oxidize the juice.

 Breville says that the BJE430SIL utilizes a new technology that significantly reduces heat transfer from blade to juice.